Hello — I'm Geoff: a scientist, engineer, and maker.

 Previously: Prototype Engineer (Archiact), Instructor (UManitoba), Developer (Canadian Air Force).

-Software skills: C, C++, C# .NET, Swift, Python, Java, OpenGL, GLSL.
+Software: C, C++, C# .NET, Swift, Python, Java, Vulkan, OpenGL, GLSL.

-Hardware skills: CAD (Fusion 360), PCB design (DipTrace), 3D printing, embedded programming, robotics.
+Hardware: CAD (Fusion 360), PCB design (DipTrace), 3D printing, embedded programming, robotics.

-Awards and publications: Various, including federal funding (NSERC CGS) and an award-winning paper (CAIAC 2017).
+Awards: Various.
+Includes federal funding (NSERC CGS) and an award-winning paper (CAIAC 2017).

 Scroll down to see more, or download my CV.